Optimizing Federated Learning by Entropy-Based Client Selection: Proposed Method

-where \(\mathbf{1}_{\{y_j^{(k)} = e_i\}}\) is an indicator function defined as:
+where \(\mathbf{1}_{\{y_i^{(k)} = e_c\}}\) is an indicator function defined as:

-Each client then sends its label count vector \(l^{(k)}\) to the central server.
-This has to be done only once before training, resulting in minimal communication overhead compared to the exchange of model parameters during training.
-In order to keep track of the aggregated label distribution, the server relies on a vector \(L = 0 \in \mathbb{R}^C\).
-After this preliminary step, the first client \(i \in A\) is sampled uniformly at random from all possible clients in \(A\).
-Its label count vector is then added to \(L\), such that \(L = l^{(i)}\) holds.
+Each client sends its label count vector $l^{(k)}$ to the central server once before training, which incurs minimal communication overhead compared to exchanging model parameters during training.
+A quantitative breakdown of communication costs is provided in the experiment section.
+In order to keep track of the aggregated label distribution, the server initializes a vector \(L = 0 \in \mathbb{R}^C\), then samples a first client \(k_0 \in A\) uniformly at random and sets \(L = l^{(k_0)}\).
 After that, the server iteratively adds clients to the current subset such that the combined label distribution is maximized.
 This is achieved by solving the following optimization problem: